Search now

 All trains in Switzerland are subject to mandatory ticketing.
 During the last years, the possibility to buy a ticket on the train has been gradually abolished.
 Buying a ticket from the staff is only possible if you report to the staff before departure.
 The extra charge for this service is CHF 10 per ticket.
 Therefore, you should make sure that you have your ticket before boarding the train.

-Where can you buy SBB train tickets?
+Where can you buy a ticket for public transport?

-Which train tickets are available in Switzerland?
+What kinds of public transport tickets are available in Switzerland?

-The point-to-point ticket
+The route ticket

 You can buy the poibt-to-point ticket either online via the SBB website, the SBB app, at the ticket counter or at a ticket machine.